Understanding the tload Command

 Examples of Common Use Cases

-command can be used in a variety of scenarios.
+The tload command can be used in a variety of scenarios.
 Here are a few common use cases:

 - Monitoring system load average in real-time.